nilanjanchatterjee/Step_selection_Analysis/README.md

 *Example:* `Radius of resting site` (radius): Defined radius the animal has to stay in for a given duration of time for it to be considered resting site.
 Unit: `metres`.

-### Null or error handling
-*Please indicate for each setting as well as the input data which behaviour the App is supposed to show in case of errors or NULL values/input.
-Please also add notes of possible errors that can happen if settings/parameters are improperly set and any other important information that you find the user should be aware of.*

-*Example:* **Setting `radius`:** If no radius AND no duration are given, the input data set is returned with a warning.
-If no radius is given (NULL), but a duration is defined then a default radius of 1000m = 1km is set.